indianajo/Galen-Example/README.md

 If more nodes are needed run: `docker-compose scale firefox=3` To run tests in parallel add the `--parallel-tests 3` to the command line call or add it to run.sh

+# Run on real mobile device with Appium

+You can run the tests on a real mobile device.
+The init.js file includes an example for registering a device.

+`$galen.registerDevice("mobile-android-c", inSeleniumGrid($gridAppium, "real mobile Android", ["mobile"], {desiredCapabilities:{browserName: "Chrome", platformName: "Android",deviceName:"Sony Mobile", bundleId:"com.android.chrome"}}));`

+To run this example, install Android Studio and appium.
+Get the device identifier, start the appium server for your device and run the test.